VTKien0310/laravel-simple-extendables/README.md

 ## About

-A simple and opinionated library contains base classes, interfaces, traits, and templates for building APIs using Laravel
+A simple and opinionated library contains base code, helpers, and templates for building APIs using Laravel

 ## Inspiration